esl/elixirconf-us/_participants/shankar-dhanasekaran.md

 twitter: shankardevy

 ---
-Shankar Dhanasekaran ([@shankardevy](https://twitter.com/shankardevy "@shankardevy")) is a software engineer with more than 15 years of experience in web technologies.
-His experience spans over Elixir, Phoenix, Ruby, Ruby on Rails, Python, Django, and a multitude of Javascript frameworks among other languages and frameworks he played with.
-In his career, Shankar has worked with several startups small and large from all over the world working directly under the C-level executives.

-He is the author of Phoenix Inside Out book series, Founder & CTO, Talam, Auroville and an Elixir trainer working with both community level education for young adults to corporate training for Multinational Companies.

-Shankar has previously taken training workshops and delivered talks in international conferences such as OpenCamps, New York (2018) and training at ElixirConf EU (2019).
-2020-2022, he hasn’t travelled to any countries due to COVID restrictions though he was initially selected for training at ElixirConf EU 2020.
+Shankar Dhanasekaran ([@shankardevy](https://twitter.com/shankardevy "@shankardevy")) is the author of "Domain Modeling with Ash Framework" book released in April, 2025 and "Phoenix Inside Out" series of 3 books and 1 booklet.
+He has more than 18+ years of experience in web/mob app development with 10+ years of experience with Elixir.
+(He has been working with Elixir from its very first public release).
+He was also the keynote speaker at ElixirConfEU 2023.
+He regularly mentors developers in Elixir/Phoenix/Ash through corporate training programmes, online and in his community in Auroville.